iosblockchainltd/iosbltd/README.md

 # iosbltd
-In the begging there was water &amp; air.
+In the beggining there was water &amp; air.